hmslima/sambahsacompletegrammar/README.md

 ## HOW TO CONTRIBUTE

+You can:

-* Revising translations, no revision is necessary for the Brazilian Portuguese version since it is the original book
+* Revise translations.
+No revision is necessary for the Brazilian Portuguese version since it is the original book

 * Check whether there is some mistake in the grammar

-* Giving suggestions for making the grammar more didactic and complete
+* Give me suggestions for making the grammar better.
+Is something badly written?
+Does an explanation is not good enough?
+Did I forget to talk about some topic?
+Let me know.

+You always can talk to me [here](https://github.com/hmslima/sambahsacompletegrammar/issues).